kno3comma14/personal-posts/api/graphql_intro-II.md

     return payload
 ```

-The first new thing here is the decorator ```convert_kwargs_to_snake_case```, that make the conversion from kwargs to snake case for a given function.
+The first new thing here is the decorator ```convert_kwargs_to_snake_case```, which makes the conversion from kwargs to snake case for a given function.
-This is important because ariadne compare these arguments with the arguments from the GraphQL schema.
+This is important because ariadne compares these arguments with the arguments from the GraphQL schema.

 In the source presented, we can see two different methods: ```fetch_wallets``` and ```fetch_one_wallet```. ```fetch_wallets``` returns all the wallets
 existent in the database and ```fetch_one_wallet``` returns one wallet given the wallet id.
 I hope you remember this code: